harsha-hl/HPCC-Hackathon/README.md

   ## Problem Statement

-  Design a weighted mechanism to match youth to mentoring families.
+  Design a weighted mechanism to match (homeless / out of foster care) youth to mentoring families.

 1. Weights are provided on the scale of 0 to 5 with 5 being the maximum or most favouring.
 A number of fields act as parameters in matching a youth with their set of best mentors.